sighupio/module-aws/docs/releases/unreleased.md

 # AWS Module Release v5.1.0

-Welcome to the latest release of the `aws` module for the [`SIGHUP Distribution`](https://github.com/sighupio/fury-distribution), maintained by team SIGHUP.
+Welcome to the latest release of the `aws` module for the [`SIGHUP Distribution`](https://github.com/sighupio/distribution), maintained by team SIGHUP.

-This is a **minor release** that adds compatibility with **Kubernetes 1.33** and upgrades both cluster-autoscaler and aws-load-balancer-controller components.
+This is a **minor release** that adds compatibility with **Kubernetes 1.33** and upgrades cluster-autoscaler, aws-load-balancer-controller, and aws-node-termination-handler components.

 ## Component Images 🚢